solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/38/full-text-english.md

 The two falls most likely took place in the year 1848, and in fact, between the nights of the 9th and 14th of August.

+The first source of mine, Mr. Müller, a mechanic in Reutlingen told me:

 ...